Select smartwatches from Apple, Samsung, Fossil and Fitbit on sale by up to 30 percent off

 Heading into the colder weather brings discounts on fitness devices, specifically smartwatches.
-There are a few good deals happening on Amazon from Fossil, Apple, Fitbit and Samsung.
+There are a few good deals currently running on Amazon from Fossil, Apple, Fitbit and Samsung.

 - Fossil Women’s Gen 6 42mm Touchscreen Smartwatch with Alexa for $299 (save 28%)